Gasorekibo/alu-shell/loops_conditions_and_parsing/README.md

- a Bash script that gives you information about the school file
+ a Bash script that displays the content of the file /etc/passwd